perry-amsterdam/led-clock/README.md

 ## Clock setup

 The clock must be connected to internet to retrieve time information from a ntp (time server).
 To connect to the interet the clock must connect to a wifi ap.
 When the clock starts up for the first time, it can not connect to a wifi network.
 When the clock can not connect to a wifi network itself wil become a wireless acces point, the clock wil also become captive portal.
 A website to setup the clock, connect to internet an set a time zone.
-To do that you connect to de wifi AP with a phone/table/latop after connecting to the AP you can browse misc website to setup the clock.
+To do that you connect to de wifi AP with a phone/table/latop after connecting to the AP you can browse to www.clocksetup to setup the clock.

 ![GitHub Logo](images/led-clock-face.svg)